 Getting an appointment with a doctor in the Czech Republic can sometimes take a little longer, but we will give you as much information as possible, to help make the process easier.

 To find a doctor, your first need to check if your insurance company has a contract with a particular clinic.
 VZP (Všeobecná zdravotní pojišťovna) is the health insurance you will have while being employed at this university.
 Many clinics have a contract with this health insurance company.
-However, not every clinic takes new patients in at just any time of the year.
-Sometimes they are full and will not be taking in anyone new.
+However, not every clinic takes new patients at just any time of the year.
+Sometimes they are full and are not be taking anyone new.
 This is something you will have to check for yourself.
-To make it all easier for you, here we have gathered up a list of clinics that accept patients with VZP.
+To make it easier for you, we have gathered up a list of some clinics that accept patients with VZP.

 As soon as you get settled down in Prague, we recommend that you register with a general practitioner and make an entry checkup.
 You should do it as soon as possible because it can take several months to get an appointment.
 When you get sick and need a consultation, you have to have your own doctor.
 Besides that, if you need to visit a specialist, sometimes they require a written recommendation from your GP.

 If you have to visit a doctor who has a contract with a different healthcare company, your provider will reimburse the doctor, but only in case of an emergency.

 It is worth mentioning that it can take a few months to obtain a health insurance card.
 If you need to visit a doctor while you wait for it, the univerisity’s HR department can ask for the confirmation of your insurance for you.

 Many clinics offer English-speaking services, although it may happen that the receptionists are not speaking English.
 Below is a list of private clinics who have English-speaking doctors, in addition to those with other languages.